Ricole Wicks and Permobil

 A copy is attached for anyone that would like to download a copy.

 Co-Lab Internship: Hannah Winslow, Entrepreneurship major,Fall 2016

 I learned from people who had already started businesses, and I got to see firsthand what kind of stuff they learn in the process, like how to make a great pitch, how to promote on social media, tax information.
 I also learned to better communicate with the entrepreneurship community, and that there’s a whole sect of people more than willing to help anyone in their entrepreneurship endeavors here in Greensboro.
-It’s on Greene St. in downtown near the Elon Law center
+It is located in downtown Greensboro on Greene St. near the Elon Law center.

 Clair S Rowe : ENT Major, graduated Dec 2013